 - What if I want to apply in two separate genres?
 In general, we recommend that you apply in the genre that represents your strongest work as a writer.
 If selected to be a MFA candidate, you can pursue work in other genres once in the program, though switching genre tracks is not automatic.
 You must go through an application process if you wish to switch tracks.

 - What is my Statement of Purpose?
 Answer: Your Statement of Purpose should be a brief, personal/literary essay that will give the admissions committee a sense of who you are and why you are applying to the program.
+While there is no set page/word requirement, most applicants submit between two and four double spaced pages.
 The Statement of Purpose is "Statement #1" on the online application.
 "Statement #2" concerns diversity; please read the guidelines carefully.
 If you feel you don't fit the criterion for Statement #2, you may submit a statement concerning your writing background OR you can cut and paste Statement #1 again.

 - Do you grant application fee waivers?
 Answer: No. The Graduate School does not grant application fee waivers.
 The Creative Writing Program does not set the fee or benefit from the fee.